The DataScientia Manifesto

 Unity through diversity

-- Data, as they are available in the Internet, are the fuel that is boosting the rise of a new, smarter society that we want to be more open, inclusive and enabling a better quality of life.
+1. Data, as they are available in the Internet, are the fuel that is boosting the rise of a new, smarter society that we want to be open, inclusive and enabling a higher quality of life.

-- Data should properly represent the diversity of the worlds that are perceived, as they result from the local culture and traditions, needs and purpose.
+3. Data should properly represent the diversity of the world, as it results from the local culture and traditions, needs and purpose.
 Data should be expressed in the local languages and should record those facts that are contextually relevant, with the format and values that are most appropriate.

-- Knowledge should absorb the diversity of data into progressively more unified representations of the unity underlying it.
+4. Languages and knowledge should absorb the diversity of data into progressively more unified representations of the world.

-- DataScientia is a non-profit organization whose aim is the development of an infrastructure supporting the emergence of a unitary knowledge-driven understanding of diversity, as represented by data.
+6. DataScientia is a non-profit organization whose aim is to support the emergence of a unitary understanding of the world, as represented by data.

-- DataScientia’s second aim is the organizational infrastructure, via the development and adoption of shared best practices.
+8. DataScientia’s second aim is the organizational infrastructure, enabling the development and adoption of best practices.

 DataScientia - Unitas per veritam